Building an SMB inference stack

 Table of Contents

 Frontier API costs are fine when you’re experimenting.
 They get painful once you’re running a real workload.
 GPT-4o is $2.50 per million input tokens and $10 per million output.
-Claude Sonnet is $3 in and $15 out.
+Claude Sonnet 4.6 is $3 in and $15 out.
+Claude Opus 4.7, Anthropic’s current flagship, runs $5 in and $25 out.
+Anthropic also recently shifted enterprise billing to usage-based consumption pricing on top of seat fees, which means those token costs show up as a line item more visibly than before.
 A 10-person team doing active AI use across document drafting, summarization, code review, and internal Q&A will generate somewhere around 100 million output tokens a month.
-At Sonnet’s output price that’s $1,500/month.
-At GPT-4o it's $1,000/month.
-Not ruinous, but it’s a recurring bill that scales directly with adoption — and adoption tends to grow.
+Using GPT-4o that’s $1,000/month.
+Sonnet 4.6 is about $1,500/month and with Opus 4.7 it climbs to $2,500/month.
+It might not ruin you, but it’s a recurring bill that scales directly with adoption, and adoption tends to grow.

 The math changes when you own the hardware.
 A $15,000 server running 24/7 at full throughput starts paying for itself in months at serious API volumes.
 You also get things you can’t buy from a frontier API: zero egress of sensitive documents, no data retention concerns, the ability to fine-tune on your own data, and a latency profile that’s not subject to someone else’s infrastructure decisions.